john-science/mazelib/docs/API.md

     m.generator = Prims(27, 34)
     m.generate()

-So, what did we do there?

-First, there was the obligatory import statment, to include mazelib in your Python code `from mazelib import *`.
+First, there was the obligatory import statement, to include mazelib in your Python code `from mazelib import *`.

 Then, a `Maze` object was created:

 * Maze
  * grid: 2D array of data representing the maze itself
- * start: staring entrance location in the maze
+ * start: starting location in the maze
- * end: exit entrance location in the maze
+ * end: exit location in the maze
  * generator: algorithm used to generate the maze walls
  * solver: algorithm used to solve the maze
  * solutions: list of solution paths to the maze